cfrs2005/cfrs2005.github.io/_posts/2023-06-09-leadership.md

 img_path: '/assets/img/202306/'
 image:
   path: Leadership.png
-  alt: "The Leadership Ladder" is a book focused on leadership development
+  alt: The Leadership Ladder is a book focused on leadership development
 ---

 "The Leadership Ladder" is a book focused on leadership development, aiming to help readers enhance their leadership